ahanba/MISC/README.md

 2. Save the HTML file to your PC (press **Ctrl+S** in your web browser).
 3. Place the Python file in the same folder.
 4. Open the Python file in a text editor.
-5. Update the following value to match your target table headers:
+5. Update the following value to match your target table header:
    ```python
    HEADER_INDICATOR = 'HEADER OF YOUR TARGET TABLES'
    ```